 ‘In their mind, they think you’re better than them, so they behave like this to bring you down to their level.’

-So what can we do if we realise a friend is actually a frenemy and they’re sapping our confidence and dragging us down?
-It’s often hard to sever links if you have history – if they were bridesmaids or best man at your wedding or they listened to you for months after your mum died.
+Once you’ve realised a friend is actually a frenemy who is sapping your confidence and dragging you down, it’s time to make the break.
+It’s often hard to sever links if you have history – if they were bridesmaids at your wedding or they listened to you for months after your mum died.

 ‘They accuse you of having no sense of humour or of taking things far too seriously,’ says Gill, author of The Confidence Pocket Book and How to Deal with Difficult People (both Capstone).
 ‘They tell you you’re too sensitive and you can’t take a joke.’